-Subaru recalled more than 188,000 model year 2019 Subaru Impreza, Outback, Legacy, and Ascent vehicles in April to replace the pumps because they could fail if the impellers absorbed fuel and cracked.
-This could cause the impeller to strike the body of the fuel pump, making the fuel pump fail, and causing the vehicle to stall.
+Subaru recalled more than 188,000 the model year 2019 Subaru Impreza, Outback, Legacy, and Ascent vehicles in April to replace the pumps because they could fail if the impellers absorbed fuel and cracked.
+This could cause the impeller to strike the body of the fuel pump, making the fuel pump fail and causing the vehicle to stall.

 Furthermore, Subaru didn’t let consumers know when their vehicles would get the new fuel pumps, nor did the company tell owners to stop driving their affected Subaru vehicle, the lawsuit states.
 And, the company should have recalled 2013 through 2019 models years instead of just 2019 models because those model year vehicles also contain DENSO fuel pumps with part numbers that begin with 42022, the consumers claim.

 “Given the inherent dangers of driving Class Vehicles, Subaru at a minimum should have contacted purchasers and lessees and offered them free loaner vehicles of comparable make, model, or value of the Class Vehicle they drive until it could devise and implement a fix or take other action to protect consumers’ safety,” the lawsuit states.